PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 * Get metadata about particular file
 * Download particular file
 * Every file has Owner
-* Create S3Service as a portable solution
+* Create S3Service as a portable solution (meaning you can share service with anyone, and it will require no chance to use it with different logic)

 Flow:

+_Please create your own flow and check it with me_

+##### Example:
 * Create s3 bucket in aws
 * Develop sign up\login logic using RDS
 * Develop S3 service